-Vitamin B12 is one the B complex group of vitamins also know as the Energy Vitamin.
+Vitamin B12 is one the B complex group of vitamins also known as the Energy Vitamin.
 Vitamin B12 helps make DNA, nerve and blood cells & is critical for brain health & a healthy immune system.
-It is also known by the scientific name Cobalamin & is water soluble.
+It is also known by the scientific name Cobalamin & is water-soluble.

 Unfortunately, like most water-soluble vitamins, Vitamin B12 is stored in the liver, kidneys & other tissues & a deficiency may not show up for several years, which is a huge concern because after about 7 years of B12 deficiency there can be irreversible brain damage.

-A study done in 2000 by the American Journal of Clinical Nutrition indicates that up to 39% of the population are possibly suffering from Vitamin B12 deficiency.
+A study done in 2000 by the American Journal of Clinical Nutrition indicates that up to 39% of the population is possibly suffering from Vitamin B12 deficiency.

 A recent study revealed that pregnant women who had a B12 deficiency during pregnancy may later develop type 2 diabetes, as well as other serious metabolic problems.